 How to view ticket channels in Explore

 Use this simple report to see the names of all ticket channels you have used and the number of tickets assigned to each channel.
-If you need help creating a query, see Creating queries.
+If you need help creating a report, see Creating reports.

 To view your ticket channels

-- In Explore, open a new query using the Zendesk Tickets dataset.
+- In Explore, open a new report using the Support: Tickets dataset.

-- In the Metrics panel of query builder, add the Tickets metric.
+- In the Metrics panel of the report builder, add the Tickets metric.

 - In the Rows panel, add the attribute Ticket channel.